SALMA ALWER

 Remain sensitive

-Strive to avoid a calloused mind.
+Strive to avoid having a calloused mind.
 A calloused mind's main way of manifesting is when you tell yourself NO. When a different idea pops into your head, and it's different from what you've done your whole life and you refuse it, you train your brain to operate within certain perimeters.
 The end of this process is ceasing to create, and claiming 'Not being creative.'
 It also happens when you expose your precious brain to the 'junk food' equivalent of content.
 Garbage videos, TikToks, and content invading your brain like viruses, taking over and leaving you a zombie made for their thriving.
 Don't be a zombie.
 Your mind is sacred, what you do is sacrilegious.
 Your mental well-being and your creativity is none of their concern.

 Using Format